 Our pro forma net tangible book value as of September 30, 2018 was \$127.4 million, or \$2.15 per share of our common stock.
 Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 45,350,215 shares of common stock immediately prior to the completion of this offering.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of September 30, 2018, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 45,350,215 shares of our common stock immediately prior to the completion of this offering.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of September 30, 2018, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 45,350,215 shares of our convertible preferred stock into an aggregate of 45,350,215 shares of our convertible preferred stock into an aggregate of 45,350,215 shares of our convertible preferred stock into an aggregate of 45,350,215 shares of our convertible preferred stock into an aggregate of 45,350,215 shares of our convertible preferred stock into an aggregate of 45,350,215 shares of our convertible preferred stock into an aggregate of 45,350,215 shares of our common stock immediately prior to the completion of this offering.

-After giving further effect to our sale of 9,250,000 shares of common stock in this offering at an assumed initial public offering price of \$19.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2018 would have been approximately \$287.2 million, or approximately \$4.20 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$2.05 to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of approximately \$14.80 to new investors purchasing common stock in this offering.
-Dilution per share to new investors purchasing common stock in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
+After giving further effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our proforma as adjusted net tangible book value as of September 30, 2018 would have been approximately \$ million, or approximately \$ per share.
+This represents an immediate increase in proforma as adjusted net tangible book value per share of \$ to our existing stockholders and an immediate dilution in proforma as adjusted net tangible book value per share of approximately \$ to new investors purchasing common stock in this offering.
+Dilution per share to new investors purchasing common stock in this offering price per share paid by new investors.